andyatkinson/rideshare/docs/workshop/7_macro_overview_part_2.md

 ## Part 1: Docker PostgreSQL Containers
 - Boot up Docker.
 There may be zero containers running. (`docker ps`)
 - Docker containers are in `docker` directory.
 Read README: <https://github.com/andyatkinson/rideshare/blob/main/docker/README.md>
+- Create a docker network (`rideshare-net`) the containers can use
-- Run the shell script to start up the `db01` container
+- Run the script to start the `db01` container
-- Run the shell script to start up the `db02` container
+- Run the script to start the `db02` container
-- Run `docker ps`
+- Verify they're running with `docker ps`

 ```sh
 # Clean-up from past runs: